 a tactical advantage.

-with a Simian, but many things were possible with her help.
-Amy had
+Simian, but many things were possible with her help.
+Amy had been

 developed a sizable vocabulary of the Simian language.
 Her data banks